-Review of the External Auditor, including Non-Audit Services and Re-appointment
+Review of the External Auditor, including Non-Audit Services and Reappointment

 The Committee evaluated the performance and effectiveness of the external auditor and their audit process.
 This included a review of the audit planning, execution and reporting and the quality of the audit work, results and audit team.
 This review sought the view of the Manager in their dealings with the auditor.
-The Committee also considered the independence of KPMG LLP (KPMG) and the objectivity of the audit process.
-In addition, the Committee reviewed the FRC's 2014 Audit Quality Inspection report and queried with KPMG any items which might have been of relevance to the Company.
-From these reviews, and the Audit Committee Chairman's and the Committee's direct interaction with KPMG, the Committee concluded that it continued to be satisfied with the performance of KPMG and that they continued to display the necessary attributes of objectivity and independence.
+The Committee also considered the independence of KPMG LLP (KPMG) and the objectivity of the audit process, and reviewed the FRC's 2015 Audit Quality Inspection report - querying with KPMG any items which might have been of relevance to the Company.
+In addition to these normal reviews, KPMG's external audit of the Company's 2015 annual financial report was subject to review by the Financial Reporting Council's Audit Quality Review (AQR) team.
+The Committee considered the findings of the AQR as part of the Committee's assessment of the effectiveness of KPMG's external audit.
+No modifications were required to the external audit approach.
+Combining the output of all the above, and the Audit Committee Chairman's and the Committee's direct interaction with KPMG, the Committee concluded that it continued to be satisfied with the performance of KPMG and that the auditor continued to display the necessary attributes of objectivity and independence.

 Prior to any engagement for non-audit services, the Audit Committee consider whether the skills and experience of the auditor make them a suitable supplier of such services and ensures there is no threat to objectivity and independence in the conduct of the audit as a result.
-Excluding VAT and any expenses, the annual audit fee was £19,765 (2014: £19,765) and the non-audit fee was £6,500 (2014: £6,500); this latter item covered the review of the half-yearly financial report and the annual certificate of compliance to the trustees of the debenture stock.
+Excluding VAT and any expenses, the annual audit fee was £19,765 (2015: £19,765) and the non-audit fee was £6,500 (2015: £6,500); this latter item covered the review of the half-yearly financial report and the annual certificate of compliance to the trustees of the debenture stock.
 The Committee does not believe that this has impaired the auditor's independence and objectivity.
 Non-audit services up to £5,000 do not require approval in advance of the Audit Committee; amounts in excess of this require the approval of the Audit Committee.